The set splittability problem: Introduction

 A third way to think of set splittability is as a very strong form of hypergraph $2$-colorability.
 Recall that a hypergraph with hyperedges $B_1,\ldots,B_n$ is $2$-colorable if there exists a $\{\text{red},\text{blue}\}$-coloring of its vertices such that no hyperedge is monochromatic.
 With $p$-splittability we ask not simply that both colors are represented in each hyperedge, but that the color red always appears a prescribed percentage of the time.

 In the next section we explore the computational complexity of $p$-splittability.
 In the case $p=\frac12$ it is known that the question of deciding whether a given collection is splittable is NP-complete.
 This follows from the fact that it is NP-hard to distinguish collections of discrepancy $0$ from collections of discrepancy $\Omega(\sqrt{n})$ \cite{charikar}.
-The significance of this result is that while there are algorithms to find witnesses to Spencer's theorem \cite{bansal10,lovettMeka12}, in general even if a collection has discrepancy $o(\sqrt{n})$ one cannot hope to efficiently find a witness for this.
+The significance of this result is that while there are randomized algorithms to find witnesses to Spencer's theorem \cite{bansal10,lovettMeka12}, in general even if a collection has discrepancy $o(\sqrt{n})$ one cannot expect to efficiently find a witness for this.
 In another related result, the problem of deciding whether a given hypergraph is $2$-colorable is NP-complete \cite{lovasz}.
 We will establish the corresponding hardness results in the case of $p$-splittability for arbitrary $p$.
 That is, we show that for any $0<p<1$, the $p$-splittability problem is NP-complete.

-The fact that the $p$-splittability decision problem is hard means we cannot hope to find a general and useful characterization of $p$-splittability.
+The fact that the $p$-splittability decision problem is hard means we do not expect to find a general and useful characterization of $p$-splittability.
 However it is possible to do so for small collections and for other special collections of sets.
 For an example involving (very) small collections, we will show that a collection $\B$ of at most two sets is $p$-splittable for any $p$.
 For an example involving special collections, suppose that $\B=\{B_1,\ldots,B_n\}$ is a collection of $n$ sets such that every element $x$ lies in exactly $n-1$ sets of $\B$.
 In this case we will show that $\B$ is $p$-splittable if and only if the sum $\nint{p|B_1|}+\cdots+\nint{p|B_n|}$ is divisible by $n-1$.
+(Note here our convention that half-integers may be rounded either up or down to make the condition hold.)
 The calculations used in these two results eventually lead us to a complete algebraic characterization of $p$-splittability for collections $\B$ of at most three sets.